Vyvanse Street Prices & Prescription Costs

 - loss of motivation

-- tolerance (needing increasingly larger or more frequent doses of cocaine to feel the desired effects)
+- tolerance (needing increasingly higher or more frequent doses of Vyvanse to feel the desired effects)

-- physical dependence (experiencing withdrawal symptoms, such as depression and fatigue, when you don’t use cocaine)
+- physical dependence (experiencing withdrawal symptoms, such as anxiety and trouble sleeping, when you don’t use Vyvanse)

-If you or a loved one struggles with cocaine, please contact Northeast Addictions Treatment Center.
-We provide personalized, evidence-based treatments to keep you healthy and drug-free.
+If you or a loved one struggles with Vyvanse abuse or addiction, please contact Northeast Addictions Treatment Center.
+Our board-certified health care providers offer mental health counseling and other personalized, evidence-based treatments in an outpatient setting.